 Now, if you want to work on creating a morning routine, you know exactly what to do.
 You can start your load of laundry, prep for dinner, and do a cleaning task all before 8:00 AM.

 Don’t break the chain.

-Draw a line through your tasks or put a check mark next to them.
+Draw a line through your tasks or put a check mark next to them on your weekly planner worksheet.
 Don’t break the chain.
 Keep your checkmarks consistent.